In The Shadows - Book cover

 My father was silent, and I knew I was right.

-I knew in that moment that I would never show signs of a wolf, because I didn’t have one and I never would.
-“I’m sorry, Daddy.
-I’m sorry that I can’t be good enough.”
+I would never show signs of a wolf, because I didn’t have one and I never would.

 Next chapter